Lead–acid battery: Applications

 Most of the world's lead–acid batteries are automobile starting, lighting, and ignition (SLI) batteries, with an estimated 320 million units shipped in 1999.
 In 1992 about 3 million tons of lead were used in the manufacture of batteries.
-More recent data shows continued growth, with approximately 150 million units shipped in 2024 across North American.
+More recent data shows continued growth, with approximately 150 million units shipped in 2024 across North America.

 Wet cell stand-by (stationary) batteries designed for deep discharge are commonly used in large backup power supplies for telephone and computer centres, grid energy storage, and off-grid household electric power systems.
 Lead–acid batteries are used in emergency lighting and to power sump pumps in case of power failure.

 Traction (propulsion) batteries are used in golf carts and other battery electric vehicles.
 Large lead–acid batteries are also used to power the electric motors in diesel–electric (conventional) submarines when submerged, and are used as emergency power on nuclear submarines as well.
 Valve-regulated lead–acid batteries cannot spill their electrolyte.
-They are used in back-up power supplies for alarm and smaller computer systems (particularly in uninterruptible power supplies) and for electric scooters, electric wheelchairs, electrified bicycles, marine applications, battery electric vehicles or micro hybrid vehicles, and motorcycles.
+They are used in back-up power supplies for alarm and smaller computer systems (particularly in uninterruptible power supplies) and for e-scooters, electric wheelchairs, electrified bicycles, marine applications, battery electric vehicles or micro hybrid vehicles, and motorcycles.
 Many electric forklifts use lead–acid batteries, where the weight is used as part of a counterweight.
 Lead–acid batteries were used to supply the filament (heater) voltage, with 2 V common in early vacuum tube (valve) radio receivers.

-Portable batteries for miners' cap headlamps typically have two or three cells.
+Portable batteries for miners' cap headlamps typically used to have two or three cells.

 Cycles

 Starting batteries

 Lead–acid batteries designed for starting automotive engines are not designed for deep discharge.
 They have a large number of thin plates designed for maximum surface area, and therefore maximum current output, which can easily be damaged by deep discharge.
 Repeated deep discharges will result in capacity loss and ultimately in premature failure, either as the plates disintegrate due to mechanical stresses or from rapid sulfation when the plates are at low voltages during the deep-cycle.

-Starting batteries kept on a continuous float charge might suffer corrosion on the external battery poles which might also result in failure modes, where the battery can not get its power transferred to the starter motor.
-Starter batteries can therefore be kept open circuit but charged regularly (at least once every two weeks) to prevent sulfation.
+Starting batteries kept on a continuous float charge might suffer from grid corrosion which can result in failure modes.
+Starter batteries can therefore be kept open circuit but charged regularly (e.g. once a month) to prevent sulfation.

 Starting batteries are lighter than deep-cycle batteries of the same size, because the thinner and lighter cell plates do not extend all the way to the bottom of the battery case.
 This allows loose, disintegrated material to fall off the plates and collect at the bottom of the cell, prolonging the service life of the battery.
 If this loose debris rises enough, then it may touch the bottom of the plates and cause failure of a cell, resulting in loss of battery voltage and capacity.